 We have covered the main two areas of economic damages following many drowning accidents above.
 However, there are many other factors that could cause you otherwise avoidable expenditure.

-These might be additional necessary childcare expenses, transport to and from appointments, or other costs that would not have been needed if you had not been the victim of an accident.
+These might include additional necessary childcare expenses, transportation costs to and from appointments, and other expenditures that would not have been needed if you had not been the victim of an accident.
 Personal accident cases can include compensation for these additional out-of-pocket expenses.
 You will, however, need to provide evidence and a case for these expenses.

 As a rule of thumb, you should keep receipts for any expense that you believe would have been avoidable had you not experienced the accident.
 Your Houston drowning accident attorney will be able to advise whether you stand a chance of being reimbursed for them.